 Accredited museums can have confidence they know how to look after their collections and understand the needs of their visitors.

-'Taking part in the Museum Standards Programme is a public promise by each museum to take care of the heritage of its community.
+'Taking part in the Museum Standards Programme is a public promise by each museum to take care of its collection'.
 Achieving accreditation in MSPI demonstrates that a museum is meeting its promise.'

 The Work of MSPI